TariqAlhathloul/Java-Programming-LAB/README.md

 git push -u origin your-branch-name
 ```
 ### go to your repository on GitHub, Click on Compare & pull request button.
-### I will merge your contribution soon thank you.
+### I will merge your contribution soon, thank you.
 ### Start your Java programming journey today with JavaProgrammingLAB.
 Happy coding!